rathmuth/RADseq/README.md

     └── snakefile_radPipe

-To initialize a project, please specify path for working directory on the snakefile_redPipe.
+To initialize a project, please specify path for working directory on the snakefile_radPipe.
 You also need to create config.yaml which specify path sequencing read files for each samples as well as their corresponding population (see example/config.yaml).

 For testing, you can use test data (example/data/three files with fq-suffix) .

 Before running the pipeline, we suggest to check whether output files can be generated from the inputs, using the `--dryrun` option.